robuspospolitus/girly-time-tracker/README.md

 The second option is to input a time period (for example from 15:30 to 19:20).

 The third option is to use a stopwatch.
-Just leave the app open while you do your stuff.
+Just leave the app open while you do your stuff and press stop when you finish.

-New options will be available soon.
+The fourth option is timer.
+Similar concept to stopwatch except you decide how much time you want to spend on an activity at the beginning and you don't have to manually stop for it to end.

 ## Data storing